 - Cool Pirate’s Chest CakeI made this for my son’s birthday party.
 It was simply two 9×13 single-layer cakes.
 Right after baking, I covered … Read more

-- Coolest Treasure Chest CakeI made this treasure chest cake for my 6 year old twins birthday Party.
-I made three separate cakes in … Read more
+- Coolest Treasure Chest CakeI baked this treasure chest cake using a loaf pan for my daughter’s 6th birthday, which had a treasure hunt … Read more

-- Coolest Treasure Chest Birthday CakeThis was a Treasure Chest Birthday Cake I made for my child’s 3rd pirate birthday with ideas I found off … Read more
+- Coolest Treasure Chest Birthday CakeThis is my first time making a party cake.
+This Treasure Chest Birthday Cake was for my son’s 3rd birthday … Read more

-- Coolest Treasure Chest Birthday CakeI made this Homemade Treasure Chest Birthday Cake for my grandmother’s 80th birthday party (Pirate theme: Arg Matey!
-Faye is … Read more
+- Coolest Treasure Chest Birthday CakeI made this Treasure Chest Birthday Cake with box cake mix, following the directions and just making sure to use … Read more

 I used a 9×13 cake pan for the bottom and a 9×13 for the treasure chest cake.
 The one for the treasure chest was cut in half and stacked then carved in the shape of the treasure chest.
 The bottom part is covered in buttercream and the chest is covered in satin ice.
 I used satin ice for the coins and real beads.
 Real easy to make!